capa2ooo/COVID19-Ecuador/README.md

 In the folder COE we have the images that the COE is publishing twice daily with the relevant information of COVID in EC

-Finally, in the folder IMAGES & PUBLISHING are located the information that the team is made available to the public.
+In the folder IMAGES & PUBLISHING are located the information that the team is made available to the public.

+We are develop a Hugo's website